tristin/akka-sdk/samples/endpoint-jwt/README.md

 ## Deploying

-You can use the [Akka Console](https://console.akka.io) to create a project and then deploy your service from the UI.
+You can use the [Akka Console](https://console.akka.io) to create a project and see the status of your service.

 Build container image: